go-barbarians/gpl-free-basebuild/README.md

 * Apache Harmony[https://harmony.apache.org/]
 * [musl libc](https://www.musl-libc.org/) as a replacement for glibc

+Additionally the image statically links ncurses, which while part of the GNU toolset, is MIT licensed.

+Note that the tools ```expr``` and ```bc``` are removed from the image as they're GPL.

 ## What needs to be done

-This image is a first attempt. mksh really sucks.
-Heirloom BOURNE shell will be better.
+This image is a first attempt.
+IMHO mksh really sucks.
+Heirloom BOURNE shell could be better.

 ## About Barbarians